jshimkoski/generator-gulp-webapp/README.md

 # generator-gulp-webapp

 The Yeoman gulp web app generator with babel transpiling on the client-side.

-This will allow you to write ECMAScript 6 in the "app/scripts/es6" directory and have it automagically transpile to the "app/scripts/js" directory.
+This allows you to write ECMAScript 6 in *"app/scripts/es6"* and have it automagically transpile to *"app/scripts/js"*.

 # Getting Started